xmanswer/Text-Mining-and-Information-Retrieval/Yelp-Score-Prediction-System/README.txt

+This is a supervised learning system using multi-class logistic regression and SVM for predicting Yelp restaurant scores based on comments.
+It is trained on 2GB of Yelp restaurant scores & comments dataset in JSON format.

 Please put all four python files under the same folder as the JSON dataset of YELP as well as stop list files.